 The bond market in which CEDA operates continues to be impacted by the general economic downturn.
-Banks have been struggling with their own issues and have not been willing to provide the letter of credit needed for IDB issuances.
+Banks have been struggling with their own issues and have not been willing to provide a letter of credit needed for IDB issuances.
 Additionally, this business sector has been suffering from lower manufacturing demand and consequently has not been investing in large capital purchases like real estate and capital equipment.

-One brighter spot has been seen from the increase in 501(c)(3) bond activity.
-It is our hope to continue to grow our presence in the 501(c)(3) market as well as look for ways to expand CEDA's ability to issue into other areas.
+Like last year, it is our hope to continue to grow our presence in the 501(c)(3) market as well as look for ways to expand CEDA's ability to issue into other areas.
+Additionally, we believe that our CA PACE program will start seeing successes and we will start issuing bonds to finance these projects as well.